-REACH AND SIGNIFICANCE
+SCALE AND SIGNIFICANCE

-Impact is made up of two things: reach and significance.
-The biggest impact has both, but one or the other can still be meaningful.
+Impact is made up of two things: scale and significance.
+The best impact has both, but one or the other can still be meaningful.

-Reach refers to how widespread the impact is, or how many beneficiaries there are.
+Scale refers to how widespread the impact is, or how many beneficiaries there are.